Abiodun-code/Abiodun-code/README.md

 - 📫 How to reach me **olaroungbejamiu@gmail.com**

-- ⚡ Fun fact **I learn, write, design and build web and mobile application.**
+- ⚡ Fun fact <p>learning and staying updated with the latest industry trends and technologies, I am committed to delivering high-quality, efficient, and scalable solutions.
+I value clean code, effective problem-solving, and continuous improvement in my development practices.<p>

 ###